maia-s/sdl3-sys-rs/sdl3-sys/README.md

 ## Recent changes

+- 0.5.9
+    - Fix copy/paste error in 0.5.8 that prevented building from source from working (Thanks to Hudson Regis)

 - 0.5.8:
     - Fix compiling for Windows and Android when building from source (Thanks to Andrew Minnich and abnormalmaps)